A Turnaround Case Study

 - Targeted investments were made including advertising, direct marketing, internet marketing, telesales and other activities.

-- Sales zoomed to $5.1 million in the first year, all profitable.
+- Sales of the new service zoomed to $5.1 million in the first year, all profitable.

 This turnaround took six months to ramp and achieve respectable market penetration.
 At the end of the first full year of operations, the new services business had added $5.1 million in profitable sales at much higher margins than the declining tape business.